 16. Scorpion Thigh Tattoo

-For men who want a more elaborate tattoo, the thigh is an excellent choice.
+For those who want a more elaborate design, a thigh tattoo is an excellent choice.
 The large area allows for designs to come to life.
 It can also be covered with clothing for when you would prefer not to show off your artwork.
 Another appealing thing about this location is that it is one of the least painful places to be inked.
 That said, if you ink the inner thigh, you can expect more discomfort due to the sensitivity of this area.

 17. Scorpion Foot Tattoo